ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - a - (REVIEW) Express - GET Method - Route Params and Query String.md

   Bonuses (for students that finish):
   - allow to filter by price also /products/categoryName
   - style
-  - get the array of products from an external API (eg. https://github.com/public-apis/public-apis#shopping)
+  - get the array of products from an external API (e.g. https://github.com/public-apis/public-apis#shopping)

 -->